 The research I am currently doing is aiming to stop shortsightedness (or myopia) in children.
 Shortsightedness is when you have to wear glasses to see objects far away, such as the board in school.
 It is becoming more and more common in Ireland, with over half of us students needing glasses by the time we finish school or college.
 Last year I did a study around Ireland asking students to keep a diary of their daily activities for 1 week.
 It turns out technological devices such as mobile phones, laptops, iPads and tablets cause shortsightedness in children.
 I will be starting a study in January in DIT testing a new eye drop to see if it can stop shortsightedness in children.

-Every day is different, every day is interesting, every day I learn something knew!
+My Typical Day: Every day is different, every day is interesting, every day I learn something knew!

 I suppose I have two typical days-one spent working as an Optometrist in Vision Express and another typical day spent doing research in Dublin Institute of Technology (DIT).